-The bills would require a seller to provide to the purchaser, upon the retail sale or transfer of a firearm, a notice that says: "The state of Michigan has exempted the sale of firearm safety devices from the sales and use tax imposed by this state through December 31, 2024."
-The notice would also have to be posted in a conspicuous manner at all points of sale on the premises where firearms are sold.
+The bills would require a seller to provide to the purchaser, upon the retail sale or transfer of a firearm, and to post in a conspicuous manner at all points of sale on the premises where firearms are sold, a notice that says: "The state of Michigan has exempted the sale of firearm safety devices from the sales and use tax imposed by this state through December 31, 2024."

-The bills also state that it is the intent of this legislature to annually appropriate sufficient funds from the general fund to the School Aid Fund to fully compensate for any loss of revenue to that fund resulting from the bills' enactment.
+The bills also state that it is the intent of the legislature to annually appropriate sufficient funds from the general fund to the School Aid Fund to fully compensate for any loss of revenue to that fund resulting from the bills' enactment.

-Proposed MCL 205.94ll (SB 81) Proposed MCL 205.54ll (SB 82)
+Proposed MCL 205.94ll (HB 4140) Proposed MCL 205.54ll (HB 4141)